 Dr. Plunket is a New York State licensed clinical psychologist.
 She received her Ph.D. from The New School for Social Research in 1989.
-For the past twenty-eight years, she has been in private practice working with individuals, couples, and families.
-Her clinical training was at Bellevue Hospital, New York Hospital and The Postgraduate Center for Mental Health.
+For more than thirty years, Susan Plunket has been in private practice working with individuals, couples, and families.
+Her clinical training was at Bellevue Hospital, New York Hospital, and The Postgraduate Center for Mental Health.

 From 2006 to 2009 she served as a member of the Board of Trustees of the Jung Foundation.
 Currently, she is on the Advisory Board of Quadrant, the Journal of the C.G.
 Jung Foundation for Analytical Psychology.
 Her office is in the Union Square area.

 “Accept your neurosis as your truest and most precious possession.
 Find out what it means, what it has to teach, what its function is.... we do not cure it - it cures us.” — C.G.
 Jung

 Calling a therapist is an act of personal courage and self care

 It means you are able to set your ego aside and be willing to ask for help.
 I will meet you more than half way in this process.
 Listening and helping you make sense of your pain is my primary job.

 If you're suffering from PTSD or anxiety or depression or struggling with parenting or heartbreak or relationship or job stress - I can help you.
 I love my work of accompanying people on their journey from suffering to freedom.

 My philosophy: The body can only take so much stress.
 Whatever emotional, relationship, work-related or environmental stress you don't process will be downloaded into your physical body as pain and eventually if not brought to consciousness and worked through will cause disease.
 Bringing to consciousness and expressing your concerns, unconscious harmful beliefs, traumatic experiences and suffering will change your life and improve your relationships and health.